gurgeous/httpdisk/README.md

 # httpdisk

-httpdisk is an aggressive disk cache on top of [Faraday](https://lostisland.github.io/faraday/).
-It's built for crawling and caches all requests, including POSTs and transient errors.
+httpdisk is an aggressive disk cache built on top of [Faraday](https://lostisland.github.io/faraday/).
+It's primarily used for crawling, and will aggressively cache all requests including POSTs and transient errors.

 ## Installation